spacekitcat/cmpress-tool/README.md

 - [X] Refactor the decompression stream, it can be reduced to one step which should also make it slightly faster.
 I don't care much about this right now, the decompression process is approximately 90 times faster than compression.
 - [X] Remove the 4 byte threshold code.
 It overcomplicates everything for a neglegible impact on the storage requirements of real files, it also complicates testing.
-- [ ] The current packet header is just an 8-bit integer representing the packet length in bytes.
+- [X] The current packet header is just an 8-bit integer representing the packet length in bytes.
 The prefix detection is tied to a size of 5.
 The prefix value needs to be seperated from the packet size so that the program can deal with variable length packets with variable length tokens.
-The new header should be 5-byte, the first 4-bytes describing the size, the last byte describing operation mode modifier switches. **Justification:** If the program encounters 32000 new tokens in a row and isn't able to find a repetition in its dictionary, it will generate 32000 packets, each with an additional 8-bit overhead, which doubles the space requirements to 64000.
-If the program was using the new 48-bit serialisation header, it would enable the program to generate a single packet for the 32000 new tokens, which gives a new size of 32048.
-The 32 bit size indicator will allow it generate packets with sizes of up to 4096-megabytes.
+The new header should start with a 1-byte field of packet mode modifier switches.
+The last bit indicates the presence of a 4-byte prefix field at the end of the field and the other bit fields will be used to describe the packet field byte widths.
+This will allow it to use a minimual number of bytes to represent a packet while still providing flexibility larger files will benefit from.
 - [ ] The token locate code needs to be several times faster.
 The code needs to deal with a window size of 65000.
 I think it would need a window size in this sort of ballpark to actually have the ability to compress above the compression packet storage overhead.
 See next bullet point:
 - [ ] If we have four prefixless packets with 8-bit tokens, it would technically be possible to store them as a single packet with a 32-bit token, saving 3 bytes of overhead.
 - [ ] Substring code is O(NlogN) (was O(n^2)), but a suffix tree would be O(m + n). ~~The dynamic solution for a 4096 byte dictionary could theoretically perform 16777216 (4096^2) operations per cycle (it starts a new cycle every single time it finds a new token), in comparison to 8192 with a suffix tree.~~ See above.